rfeinberg3/undergraduate_projects/README.md

 * KnowYourFood:

   This app displays to the user a refreshable list of random recipes pulled from the internet.
 The user can select diets such as vegetarian or keto to filter out recipes they may not be able to eat.
-The app was created using Xcode, which entailed knowledge of the swift programming language and storyboarding in an Xcode enironment.
+The app was created using Xcode, which entailed knowledge of the swift programming language and storyboarding in an Xcode environment.

 * GraphADT: